• Skip to primary navigation

 Sugar – These cupcakes are made with cane sugar as it is less processed than granulated sugar.
 They both act similarly in recipes, but cane sugar has a slightly coarser texture and golden colour.
 You can usually find it in the organic section of most grocery stores.

-Vanilla – To add the essential vanilla flavour to these vanilla cupcakes, you’ll need 2 teaspoons of vanilla.
-Be sure to use real vanilla extract for the best flavour and not artificial vanilla.
+Vanilla – To add the essential vanilla flavor to these vanilla cupcakes, you’ll need 2 teaspoons of vanilla.
+Be sure to use real vanilla extract for the best flavor and not artificial vanilla.

 Eggs – You’ll need 4 large eggs at room temperature.
 The eggs are a key ingredient for rise, moisture and a fluffy texture.
 They need to be at room temperature so they beat together with the sugar properly.